SnowdogApps/a11y-audit-tool/README.md

 Custom Claims are special attributes attached to a user that you can use to control access to portions of your application.
 You can find more information here: https://github.com/supabase-community/supabase-custom-claims#faq

 More usage examples: https://github.com/supabase-community/supabase-custom-claims#usage

+## Contributing
+Contributions are welcome!
+If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

+## Like this project?
+We'd appreciate it if you leave a ⭐ or share it with the world ✨.